homes-com-au/wiggum/README.md

 The install script will add the following to your code repository:

 * A configuration file at `./.wiggum`
+* A Wiggum bootstrap file at `./wiggum.sh` that you will need to run to execute Wiggum
-* Add a step at the top of your Buildkite pipeline `./.buildkite/pipeline.yml` to run Wiggum
+* Future (please add manually for now): Add a step at the top of your Buildkite pipeline `./.buildkite/pipeline.yml` to run Wiggum

 ### Running Wiggum